micro-lc/micro-lc/packages/documentation/docs/components/mlc-loading-animation.md

 their display style to `none`.
 When the `onload` method of one of these children is invoked, the component resets the original display style of the children and hides itself.

-In most use cases, this component is used as a wrapper of `micro-lc` itself, which will call `onload` when ???
+In most use cases, this component is used as a wrapper of `micro-lc` itself, which will call `onload` when its update lifecycle has ended upon connection and first render.

 ```html title=index.html
 <mlc-loading-animation primary-color="#25b864">